OleksandrKvl/generic_abstract_factory/README.md

 int value = abstractFactory->create<IValue>();
 ```
-For example of using prototype-based creator, see main.cpp.
+For example of using prototype-based creator, see generic_abstract_factory.cpp.

 ### Adapt existing interfaces
 If you have interface and you need to use `ret_type`/`ctor_args` but you